Copacabana (Bolivia) in 3 Days

 En Route to Copacabana

-We also travelled with Vicuña Travel which departs from La Paz Bus Terminal for downtown Copacabana at 7.30 am.
+There are a variety of buses and tour options to Copacabana.
+We went on a shuttle organised by our hotel.
+The cost was $19 each way and included hotel pick up and stops en route.
+We also travelled with Vicuña Travel, which departs from La Paz Bus Terminal at 7.30 am.
+Buses terminate at Plaza Sucre at 11.30 am.
 This costs $5.11 each way and doesn’t do the touristy stops en route.
-Vicuna Travel returns to La Paz daily at 1.30 pm.
-Buses stop at Plaza Sucre.
+The Vicuña Travel bus returns to La Paz daily at 1.30 pm.

 Crossing Lake Tititcaca